 For a long time, the public health sector has been easy prey for investigators with its glaring inadequacies mercilessly exposed.
-It’s about time the spotlight was turned on private healthcare providers and their shortcomings addressed.
+It’s about time the spotlight shone on private healthcare providers and their shortcomings addressed.
 And there are quite a number of shortcomings.
 One of these is how patients are kept in the dark about their health situation what it really costs them by doctors and medical schemes.
 This results in you, as a patient, being almost entirely at their mercy during treatment.

 But there are laws in place to protect patients as they seek medical help.
 Few know that the health sector is subject to the constitution, and in particular, Section 27 which talks about the right to health.
 This section places an obligation on anyone who ventures into the healthcare provision sector to accept the attendant moral and constitutional duties.

 Tim Fish Hodgson and another lawyer, Sher-Muhammad Khan feel that the commission should hear the patients’ side of the healthcare story.
 The fact that healthcare is a demand and supply market like any other should not justify the suppression of the human stories of people seeking treatment.
 In fact, Khan and Hodgson, insisted, the patient should be at the centre of the inquiry.
 This, the pair said, does not appear in the 67 submissions presented to the commission.
 They wondered why patients and medical scheme members were not giving their input into an inquiry into private healthcare.
 Yet it is they who are at the centre of the industry.

 Is your medical aid all it is cracked up to be?